 “Oops,” Robin said.

+He laughed.
 “I’ve had worse.”
-He laughed.

-And then we were set for the night.
+Then we were set for the night.
 Chaffey’s Lock was the farthest point on our houseboat vacation and the next day we’d start circling back.
 If you’re looking at houseboat rentals in Ontario, and considering the Rideau Canal, you might find our itinerary helpful.

 Rideau Canal Itinerary: Smiths Falls – Day 1